Drug DistributionAggressive. Diligent. Confident.

 Drug distribution is a serious offense both in civilian and military contexts.
 It refers to selling, delivering, transporting, or providing controlled substances to others, often intending to distribute or sell them.
 In the military, drug distribution cases are treated with the utmost gravity, as they undermine discipline, readiness, and the overall effectiveness of the armed forces.

 It is important to note that the military justice system has its own rules and regulations regarding drug distribution cases.
 These cases are typically prosecuted under the Uniform Code of Military Justice (UCMJ) and can involve both civilian and military consequences.

 Prohibited Substances Under The Uniform Code of Military Justice

-It is illegal and prohibited by the provisions of the Uniform Code of Military Justice to distribute any of the drugs which are included in the federal Controlled Substances Act.
+It is illegal and prohibited by the Uniform Code of Military Justice provisions to distribute any drugs included in the federal Controlled Substances Act.